YasirHussainTs/YasirHussainTs/README.md

 - Support IT Infrastructures and Enterprises

 🌍 Current Role:
-Software Development Engineer at Erick Trading LLC, Sharjah, UAE — building scalable enterprise solutions, implementing microservices architectures, and optimizing DevOps pipelines.
+Software Development Engineer at Erick Trading LLC, Sharjah, UAE.
 ---

 ### 🔗 Connect with Me: